 On the other hand, let $\omega$ be multipresymplectic.
 Then $\underline {\omega}$ is polypresymplectic.
 Moreover, (around every point in $P$) there are $\alpha$-adapted local coordinates

 such that, locally, $\omega=dp_{A}^{i}dq^{A}d^{n-1}x_{i}-dpd^{n}x$ and $\underline{\omega}=d^{V}\!p_{A}^{i}d^{V}\!q^{A}\otimes d^{n-1}x_{i}$.
 This shows that for all $y\in P$,

 \end{proof}

-\begin{remark} Let $\omega$ be a PD-prehamiltonian system.
-First of all, notice that, if $\omega$ is a multipresymplectic structure then, in view of Proposition \ref{Prop2}, PD-Hamilton equations of $\omega$ do not possess solutions.
+\begin{remark} Let $\omega$ be a PD prehamiltonian system.
+First of all, notice that, if $\omega$ is a multipresymplectic structure then, in view of Proposition \ref{Prop2}, PD Hamilton equations of $\omega$ do not possess solutions.
 In this sense, multipresymplectic structures do not contain any dynamical information.

 Now, the proof of Proposition \ref{Prop2} also shows that if $\underline{\omega}$ is a polypresymplectic structure and $\ker\omega =\ker\underline{\omega}$ then $\omega$ is locally in the form

 where $\tfrac{\partial H}{\partial z^{\alpha}}=0$, $\alpha=1,2,\ldots$, i.e., $H$ is constant along the leaves of the distribution $D^{\omega}=\underline {D}^{\omega}$. \end{remark}